maehr/awesome-digital-history/README.md

 - [Framework for Information Literacy for Higher Education](http://www.ala.org/acrl/standards/ilframework) - How to teach digital literacy.
 - [HIST3814o](http://workbook.craftingdigitalhistory.ca/) - Methods and Readings in Digital History by Shawn Graham at  Carleton University.
 - [HIST 7370](https://cblevins.github.io/f19-dig-hist/) - Methods and Readings in Digital History by Cameron Blevins at Northeastern University.
+- [Local Linkages](https://locallinkages.org/) - How to frame questions about the past, identify sources to answer those questions, place them in context, and present that historical interpretation online in a digital form.
 - [Missing Semester](https://missing.csail.mit.edu/) - Useful tools that are not taught in class.
 - [Parthenos](https://training.parthenos-project.eu/) - Training modules and resources in digital humanities and research infrastructures from PARTHENOS.
 - [The CTP Book](https://comp-think.github.io/) - A book for teaching Computational Thinking and Programming skills to people with a background in the Humanities.